 When selling up seems impossible renting out can be a handy alternative.
-We take you through what you need to consider if you’re thinking of renting out your home.
+We take you through what you need to consider if you are thinking of renting out your home.

-Renting can be a cost-effective and even lucrative tack to take when, for whatever reason, selling your house doesn’t suit you.
+Renting can be a cost-effective and even lucrative tack to take when, for whatever reason, selling your house does not suit you.

 For example you might not be able to sell your house in a slow market or might not be able to get the asking price you originally wanted for it - in these cases renting the property instead of trying to sell it can be a gainful alternative.

 Otherwise, you might simply not be ready to sell your property but wish to live elsewhere for a while, such as for example to take a career break and live abroad for a number of months.
 You would want to come back to your house at the end of this time but meanwhile you could be earning rent on the property.